mapsforge/mapsforge/docs/POI.md

 _Points of Interest_ (POIs) are points with a given position, category and data.
 A POI database is used to store a set of POIs and to search for POIs within a given area.

 The mapsforge POI library uses SQLite for storing POIs.
 For efficiency reasons Android's SQLite implementation is not used.
-Instead a [custom wrapper](http://code.google.com/p/sqlite3-android/) is used to provide a SQLite implementation with [R-tree](https://www.sqlite.org/rtree.html) functionality.
-Another successfully tested option is [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index), a spatial extension to SQLite.
+Instead a custom wrapper is used to provide a SQLite implementation with R-tree functionality.
+Another successfully tested option is SpatiaLite, an advanced spatial extension to SQLite.

 All reading and writing operations are done via classes implementing the `PoiPersistenceManager` interface.
 This allows adding, removing and changing POIs at any time.
 POI categories can be defined on creation time only.
 Categories are implemented as trees and can be accessed via classes implementing the `PoiCategoryManager` interface.